 Audax Credit BDC Inc. is a Delaware corporation that was formed on January 29, 2015.
 We are an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a BDC under the 1940 Act.
-In addition, we have elected to be treated for U.S. federal income tax purposes as a RIC under Subchapter M of the Code.
+In addition, we have elected to be treated for U.S. federal income tax purposes and intend to comply with the requirements to qualify annually, as a RIC under Subchapter M of the Code.

 Our investment objective is to generate current income and, to a lesser extent, long-term capital appreciation.
-We intend to meet our investment objective by investing primarily in senior secured debt of privately owned U.S. middle- market companies.
+We intend to meet our investment objective by investing primarily in senior secured debt of privately owned U.S. middle market companies.
 We intend to invest at least 80% of our net assets plus the amount of any borrowings in "credit instruments," which we define as any fixed income instruments.
+We may also invest, at any time and from time to time, in syndicated loans, securities, structured products and other financial instruments, including, without limitation, corporate and government bonds, convertible securities, term loans, equity securities (both common and preferred), various debt securities (both secured and unsecured), dividend-paying equity, royalties, collateralized loan obligations, and warrants.

 Although we have no present intention of doing so, we may decide to incur leverage.
 If we do incur leverage, however, we anticipate that it will be used in limited circumstances and on a short-term basis for purposes such as funding distributions.
 As a BDC, we are limited in our use of leverage under the 1940 Act.
 Under the 1940 Act, a BDC generally is required to maintain asset coverage of 200% for senior securities representing indebtedness (such as borrowings from banks or other financial institutions) or stock (such as preferred stock).
-The SBCAA, which was signed into law on March 23, 2018, provides that a BDC's required asset coverage under the 1940 Act may be reduced from 200% to 150%.
-This reduction in asset coverage would permit a BDC to double the amount of leverage it may utilize, subject to certain approval, timing and reporting requirements, including either stockholder approval or approval of a majority of the directors who are not "interested persons" (as defined in the 1940 Act) of the BDC and who have no financial interest in the arrangement.
-In addition, as a non-traded BDC, if we receive the relevant approval to increase our authorized leverage, we will be required to offer our stockholders the opportunity to sell their shares of common stock over the next year following the calendar quarter in which the approval was obtained.
+The Small Business Credit Availability Act (the "SBCAA"), which was signed into law on March 23, 2018, provides that a BDC's required asset coverage under the 1940 Act may be reduced from 200% (i.e., \$1 of debt outstanding for each \$1 of equity) to 150% (i.e., \$2 of debt outstanding for each \$1 of equity).
+This reduction in asset coverage permits a BDC to double the amount of leverage it may utilize, subject to certain approval, timing and reporting requirements, including either stockholder approval or approval of a majority of the directors who are not "interested persons" (as defined in the 1940 Act) of the BDC and who have no financial interest in the arrangement.
+In addition, as a non-traded BDC, if we receive the relevant approval to increase our authorized leverage, we will be required to offer our stockholders the opportunity to sell their shares of Common Stock over the next year following the calendar quarter in which the approval was obtained.
 In determining whether to use leverage, we will analyze the maturity, covenants and interest rate structure of the proposed borrowings, as well as the risks of such borrowings within the context of our investment outlook and the impact of leverage on our investment portfolio.
 The amount of any leverage that we will employ as a BDC will be subject to oversight by our Board of Directors.